Articles

 “Judas, are you betraying the Son of Man with a kiss?”
 Luke 22:48

 The glow from the torches and lanterns snaked along the road from Antonia’s Fortress toward Jesus and his disciples in the Garden of Gethsemane.
-The speckled line of light grew brighter and the marching footsteps grew louder as they inched closer.
+The speckled line of light grew brighter, and the marching footsteps grew louder as they inched closer.

 For the third time in the last hour, Jesus roused his sleeping disciples, “Why do you sleep?
 Rise and pray, lest you enter into temptation” (Luke 22:46).
 With their hearts heavy from sorrow, and eyes heavy with sleep, the disciples struggled to make sense of the scene unfolding before them.